Welcome to the Chahine Lab!

 Biography: Dr. Chahine holds a bachelor's degree in biomedical engineering from Boston University.
 She completed her graduate studies at Columbia University, having earned a Master of Science (2002), Master of Philosophy (2006) and Doctor of Philosophy (2006) in Biomedical Engineering.
 Dr. Chahine completed her post-doctoral training as an Ernest Lawrence Fellow at Lawrence Livermore National Laboratory (Department of Energy), where she trained in micro and nanotechnology.
 In 2009, she started a faculty position at the Feinstein Institute for Medical Research and Hofstra Northwell School of Medicine in New York.
 Dr. Chahine joined the faculty at Columbia University in 2017 as an Associate Professor in Orthopedic Surgery and Biomedical Engineering.

-Dr. Chahine is an active member of the Orthopaedic Research Society (ORS) serving currently as the Chair of the ORS Spine Section and was program co-chair of the ORS PSRS 5th International Spine Research Symposium (2019).
-In addition, she is the Chair (2020-2021) of the Awards Committee of the Cell and Molecular Bioengineering (CMBE) Scientific Interest Group in Biomedical Engineering Society (BMES).
-Formerly, she was Chair of CMBE council (2019-2020) and co-chair of the 2018 CMBE Conference.
-Dr. Chahine has been recognized for her outstanding research with several awards including an NSF CAREER award (2012), Rising Star Award (BMES Cell and Molecular Bioengineering, 2013), the Refractions Scientific Achievement Award (2015), and North American Spine Society (NASS) Conference Best Paper Award (2020).
+Dr. Chahine is an active member of the Orthopedic Research Society (ORS), having served in leadership positions as the Education Chair (2017-2019) and Chair (2020-2022) for the Orthopedic Research Society (ORS) Spine Section, and more recently was a Member-at-large on the ORS Board of Directors (2023-2025).
+She was also program co-chair of the ORS PSRS 5th International Spine Research Symposium (2019).
+In addition, she served as Conference Co-Chair (2018), Council Chair (2019-2020), and Awards Committee Chair (2021-2022) of the Cell and Molecular Bioengineering (CMBE) Scientific Interest Group in Biomedical Engineering Society (BMES).
+Dr. Chahine has been recognized for her outstanding research and mentoring with several awards including an NSF CAREER award (2012), Rising Star Award (BMES Cell and Molecular Bioengineering, 2013), the Refractions Scientific Achievement Award (2015), and North American Spine Society (NASS) Conference Best Paper Award (2020), and the ORS Adele Boskey PhD Award (2022).